Optimal investment for participating insurance contracts under VaR-Regulation: Introduction

 \section{Introduction}

-This paper investigates the equity holder's optimal investment problem of a participating contract under financial regulation.
+This paper investigates the equity holders' optimal investment problem of a participating contract under financial regulation.
 This problem is particularly relevant for insurance companies that operate under Solvency II with a Value-at-Risk (VaR) constraint.
-Participating contracts are life insurance products which provide the policyholder at least a guaranteed amount in downside market situations and a shared profit in good market scenarios.
-To participate in the contract, the policyholder pays a premium (participation fee) which is collected together with the (equity holder) insurer's participation amount in an investment pool.
-At maturity, the policyholder receives a payoff which is linked to the investment performance.
-The equity holder's payoff is determined as the residual amount.
+Participating contracts are life insurance products which provide the policyholders at least a guaranteed amount in downside market situations and a shared profit in good market scenarios.
+To participate in such a contract, the policyholders pay a premium (participation fee) which is collected together with the (equity holders') insurer's participation amount in an investment pool.
+At maturity, the policyholders receive a payoff which is linked to the investment performance.
+The equity holders' payoff is determined as the residual amount.
+Our derivation of the optimal solutions relies on the combination of a martingale approach for non-concave and non-differentiable objective functions and a point-wise optimization technique with constraints.